Announcements

 Non-Resident Landowner Program Information

-• The 2023 Nonresident Landowner Eligibility application must be received by: February 9, 2023, for Spring Turkey permits and September 1, 2023, for Fall Turkey and Deer permits.
+Application: The Nonresident Landowner eligibility application must be received by February 9 for Spring Turkey permits and September 1 for Fall Turkey and Deer permits.

-• Due to the large volume of applications received, please assist us by submitting your application 5-6 weeks in advance of the application deadline dates, particularly if you wish to purchase 2024 Deer permits.
+Due to the large volume of applications received, please assist us by submitting your application 5-6 weeks in advance of the application deadline dates.

-• Once an application is received, and eligibility approved, nonresidents remain eligible for 1 year, if there is no change in ownership or residency affecting the permittee’s eligibility for nonresident landowner permits.
-Any permits received after a permittee becomes ineligible for nonresident landowner permits shall be returned by mail – unused – to the Department, along with a note of explanation for return.
+Once an application is received, and eligibility approved, nonresidents remain eligible for 1 year, if there is no change in ownership or residency affecting the permittee’s eligibility for nonresident landowner permits.
+Any permits received after a permittee becomes ineligible for nonresident landowner permits shall be returned by mail to the Department, along with a note of explanation for return.

-• Nonresident landowners must complete the 2023 Nonresident Landowner Eligibility Application and mail it to the Department along with their required Proof of Land documentation.
-Once eligibility is approved by the Department, your application will be placed on your profile for 2023, and you will not be required to submit another application in 2023.
-You MUST, however, still PURCHASE your 2023 Nonresident Landowner permits.
+Nonresident landowners must complete the Nonresident Landowner Eligibility Application and mail it to the Department along with their required Proof of Land documentation.
+Once eligibility is approved by the Department, your application will be placed on your profile and you will not be required to submit another application for the year.
+You MUST, however, still PURCHASE your Nonresident Landowner permits.

 Fee: $37.50